 With layers of rich history visible at every corner, Cusco deserves a minimum of 2 nights, with the first night entirely devoted to acclimation as it is located 11,152 feet above sea level.

-Cusco is also near the famed Sacred Valley, which boasts a few well-preserved archaeological sites.
+Cusco is also near the famed Sacred Valley, which boasts several well-preserved archaeological sites.

 6. Salar De Uyuni, Bolivia